FScirE/EmoSoft/manual.md

 ## Current restraints/requirements of environment
 ### Screen Size and Screen Restraints
 Screen sizes are limited to 1920x1080 monitors.
-Otherwise the eye-tracker will not work with our extension.
+Otherwise the eye-tracker will not work optimally with our extension.
 Curved monitors are not recomended as testing has not been done with it.

 ### Imports/installs
 You need to install: